sfi0zy/street-monochrome/README.md

 ### Step 2.
 Effects.

-There are some additional effects here:
+There are some additional effects here.
+Due to their nature they cannot be saved as LUTs.

 #### + dodge and burn